bluebbberry/Fediwards/README.md

-Federated microblog example using Fedify
+Sidekick - Federated microblog example using Fedify
 ========================================

+Bot-centered Fediverse app.
+Users post ONLY through bots.
+On sign-up, every user chooses a bot (or Sidekick) and can then customize user experience and execute commands with it by posting to the bot.
+The post prompt is made customizable and elevated in this sense (fedi-app with custom-prompts).

 > [!WARNING]
 > This program is for educational purposes only.
 Do not use it for any other